AviatrixSystems/Docs/HowTos/UserSSL_VPN_Google_SAML_Config.rst

    :numbered:

 ==============================================================================
-OpenVPN® with SAML Client on Google IDP
+OpenVPN® with SAML Authentication on Google IDP
 ==============================================================================

 Overview